losrobbos/java-spring-boot-api/README.md

 In order to deploy this app, you do not need to run the spring-boot CLI, because you already have the app created.
 So you can skip that part

-Also please setup the Postgres Addon like shown in the article!
+Also please setup the Postgres Addon in your created Heroku App like shown in the Heroku Devcenter article above!
 This way you get a Postgres Database out of the box

 In case you already have your own SQL database: